kindelia/Kindelia/WHITEPAPER.md

 Note that the table above has only computational opcodes; there is no equivalent to "SSTORE" or "SLOAD".
 That's because space is treated separately from computation.
-In order to persist states, functions can invoke the `save` and `load` actions.
+In order to persist states, functions can invoke the `save` and `load` effects.
 For example, the function below stores a state that can only be
 incremented:

 ```c